22dylan/22dylan.github.io/markdown_generator/readme.txt

 # -- DRS notes:
 Update talks.csv
 Run talks.py
-A map will be written to talkmap/map.html
+A map will be written to talkmap/map.html.
+Follow the directions output from talks.py.